 In the final decade of the 20th century, La Plata’s call load had surpassed the 1000 mark and was nearing 1500 annual emergency responses throughout Charles County.
 Several notable calls occurred in the 1990s, one was a fire in a block-long century-old commercial building which had been expanded and modified numerous times.
 A night-time fire which grew without notice for hours ultimately took two days to extinguish because of its varied construction and lack of proper building support.
 In another major non-fire disaster, the Department responded to a bleacher collapse at a high school football game where 78 students were injured.
 The Department established triage, provided first aid treatment for the victims, and aided EMS teams in transporting the victims to area hospitals.

-In 1999, the Department moved to its present station on North Washington Avenue.
-The 5 bay station houses a 100’ aerial ladder tiller truck, 2 pumpers, a rescue engine, a tanker, two brush trucks, a collapse rescue truck, a utility truck and one of the Department’s antique engines.
+In 1999, the Department moved North to our present station located at 911 Washington Avenue.
+The 5 drive-thru bay station houses our 100’ aerial ladder tiller truck, 2 pumpers, a rescue engine, a foam tanker, two brush trucks, a collapse rescue truck, a utility truck and one of the Department’s antique engines.
 The facilities include two bunk rooms for 24 firefighters, a full kitchen, training and library rooms, offices, and a physical fitness area.

 As the 21st century opened, La Plata volunteers were the first to respond to the April 2002 F-4 tornado packing 260 mph winds that killed three La Plata residents and injured more than 200.
 Damages from the tornado exceeded well over $100 million.
 La Plata firefighters worked for 4 days straight providing emergency service to the victims and ensuring the safety of the affected residents.

-Today, La Plata has over 100 volunteers with more than 45 actively responding to alarms.
-The Department answers over 2,000 emergency calls each year.
-Assisting the Department is the Ladies Auxiliary which plays a pivotal role in funding and supporting emergency operations with refreshments and meals.
+Today, our Department has over 100 volunteers with more than 45 actively responding to alarms.
+Our Department answers over 2,000 emergency calls each year.
+Assisting our Department is the Ladies Auxiliary which plays a pivotal role in funding and supporting emergency operations with refreshments and meals.